-- If a property owner does not have access to the required information about the existing installations in the property's connection lines or the building's systems, the provider that has installed property's connection lines or the building's systems must make this information available on request. - Providers who have financed a cable duct system or a system within the building may demand that a co-using provider make a one-off pro rata payment for each residential or commercial unit for the transfer for long-term use in accordance with their average acquisition costs. - Providers that are granted access to a cable duct system or a system within the building shall bear the cost of the work required to install the new equipment. - If a property owner or a provider incurs verifiable additional costs as a result of access or joint use, it may demand that the co-using provider reimburse the costs it has incurred. - The procedure in the case of disputes relating to access to the building entry point and the joint use of installations within the building is governed by analogy by Articles 70-74.
+- If a telecommunications service provider wishes to jointly use existing installations in the property's connection lines or the building's systems in order to provide its own telecommunications services, it must notify the property owner and the existing providers. - If a property owner does not have access to the required information about the existing installations in the property's connection lines or the building's systems, the provider that has installed property's connection lines or the building's systems must make this information available on request. - Providers who have financed a cable duct system or a system within the building may demand that a co-using provider make a one-off pro rata payment for each residential or commercial unit for the transfer for long-term use in accordance with their average acquisition costs. - Providers that are granted access to a cable duct system or a system within the building shall bear the cost of the work required to install the new equipment. - If a property owner or a provider incurs verifiable additional costs as a result of access or joint use, it may demand that the co-using provider reimburse the costs it has incurred. - The procedure in the case of disputes relating to access to the building entry point and the joint use of installations within the building is governed by analogy by Articles 70-74.

 Art.
-79119 Joint use of installations under Article 36 paragraph 2 TCA
+79 Joint use of installations under Article 36 paragraph 2 TCA